engrit-illinois/Audit-MisconfiguredGpos/README.md

 # Summary
-A script to find GPOs which have no links, or have other potentially undesirable configurations.
+A script to find Active Directory Group Policy Objects (GPOs) which have no links, or have other potentially undesirable configurations.

 The script will return a Powershell object containing an array of GPO objects, along with custom properties identifying which/how many GPOs have potentially undesirable configurations.